sripadv2000/worldlink-erp-crm/CONTRIBUTING.md

 If you have any questions, feel free to reach out by creating an issue.

-Thank you for contributing to [idurar-erp-crm](https://github.com/idurar/idurar-erp-crm) dont forget to give us a :star: !
+Thank you for contributing to [worldlink-erp-crm](https://github.com/sripadv2000/worldlink-erp-crm/)